HRizwan1/2019-team-06f/README.md

 1) Setting Enviornment Variables for Vault

-   You need to set two environment variables on your local machine for vault to accessed properly by Packer VAULT_ADDR='http://127.0.0.1:8200' </br> VAULT_TOKEN=root
+   You need to set two environment variables on your local machine for vault to be accessed properly by Packer VAULT_ADDR='http://127.0.0.1:8200' </br> VAULT_TOKEN=root